jsomers/quizdash/README.md

 - quiz and question model validations and form errors
 - ENTER key behavior in text boxes (catch key event and do a focus or something (maybe nothing) if not last input)
+- shouldn't be able to delete all questions when editing a quiz

 - refactor, prune, and clean